Hamor101/Jegyzetek/10.o/Tortenelem/reformation/reformation.md

 - whst did he meme by thst
 - Bible should be accessible
 - Celibacy is DUMB (szako approved)
+- Only believed in 2 sacraments:
+  - baptism
+  - communion

 ## <span style="color:#fabd2f">John Calvin & calvinism
 - Predestination: